LeonardoVezzani/PSJ_Sampling/README.md

 In order to have the best performance we recommend the following *Cycles* setting:

     Default Setting +
-    Samples: *512*
+    Samples: 512
-    Advanced>Patter: *Correlated Multi-jitter*
+    Advanced>Patter: Correlated Multi-jitter
-    Denoising>Render: *NLM*
+    Denoising>Render: NLM

-We also recommend a resolution between 1920x1080px  and 2560x1440px.
+We also recommend a resolution between *1920x1080px*  and *2560x1440px*.

 **Contacts**